dotnet/reactive/README.md

 ## .NET Foundation

-System.Reactive is part of the [.NET Foundation](https://www.dotnetfoundation.org/).
-Other projects that are associated with the foundation include the Microsoft .NET Compiler Platform ("Roslyn") as well as the Microsoft ASP.NET family of projects, Microsoft .NET Core & Xamarin Forms.
+This project is part of the [.NET Foundation](http://www.dotnetfoundation.org/projects) along with other projects like [the .NET Runtime](https://github.com/dotnet/runtime/).
+The .NET Foundation provides this project with DevOps infrastructure to compile, test, sign and package this complex solution which has over 100 million downloads.
+It also provides conservatorship enabling the project to pass from maintainer to maintainer, enabling continuity for the community.

 ## Current Core Team